Gen081/Autonomous-Machine-Learning/README.md

 kubectl create -f https://raw.githubusercontent.com/zebrium/zebrium-sockshop-demo/main/sock-shop-litmus-chaos.yaml
 ```

-**NOTE:** Please be patient as the pods are being created.
-DO NOT move on to the next step until all pods are in a Running state.
+**NOTE:** Please be patient as the pods are being created. **DO NOT** move on to the next step until all pods are no longer in a Running state.

 - To check the status of the pods, type the following command: